eclipse-epsilon/epsilon-website/mkdocs/docs/doc/etl.md

 When an ETL module is executed, the `pre` blocks of the module are executed first in the order in which they have been specified.

 Following that, each non-abstract and non-lazy rule is executed for all the elements on which it is applicable.
 To be applicable on a particular element, the element must have a type-of relationship with the type defined in the rule's `sourceParameter` (or a kind-of relationship if the rule is annotated as `@greedy`) and must also satisfy the `guard` of the rule (and all the rules it extends).

-When a rule is executed on an applicable element, the target elements are initially created by instantiating the `targetParameters` of the rules, and then their contents are populated using the EOL statements of the `body` of the rule.
+When a rule is executed on an applicable element, the target elements are initially created by either using their initializer expressions, or by instantiating the `targetParameters` of the rules in their absence, and then their contents are populated using the EOL statements of the `body` of the rule.

 Finally, when all rules have been executed, the `post` blocks of the module are executed in the order in which they have been declared.